Pyenb/Lenovo_NAS_reflash_guide/README.md

 ## Contributing

+Contributions to this repository are very welcome!
+Here's how you can help:

+1. **Fork** this repository.
+2. **Create a new branch** on your forked repository.
+3. **Make your changes**.
+This could be adding a new device to the table, updating a download link, or improving the instructions.
+4. **Submit a pull request**.
+Make sure to describe your changes in detail.

-I welcome any contributions to this repository.
-If you have any questions, feel free to open an issue.
+If you have any questions or need help, feel free to open an issue.

+## Disclaimer

+Flashing firmware is a potentially risky operation.
+If done incorrectly, it can result in a bricked device.
+Please follow the instructions carefully and understand the risks involved.
+The author of this repository is not responsible for any damage caused by following these instructions.